skylandersNFC/Docs/Skylanders_Gen2_CUID_Tags/README.md

 > ### 6 - Mark the check-boxes like in this screenshot and then press the 'Select Dump' button, select your dump and when asked select all the sectors, EXCLUDING > > sector 0, now put your tag on the reader and click 'write'.
 > ![Screenshot_MIFARE_Classic_Tool](https://user-images.githubusercontent.com/77107077/155374053-62645082-ca42-4799-b4e5-c6ad3304aa1f.jpg)
 > ### 7 - Now repeat step 6 but write to ONLY sector 0.
-> ### 8 - Your tag should be ready, but sometimes it won't work due to dump's UID not being written.
-In this case you should do it manually but if can't that means your tags aren't UID (Re)Writable.
+> ### 8 - Your tag should be ready, but sometimes it might not work due to issues with Sector 0 SAK and ATAQ not being written properly.
+After the last flash, those blocks will become Read-Only, so there's nothing you can do about it.
+If that's your case, you'll need to try again with a new tag.
+The last time I tried this, only 5 out of 10 tags worked and the rest got wrong SAK and ATAQ, so this process with Gen2 cards is not considered reliable by any means.